-In compliance with the National Environmental Policy Act of 1969, as amended (NEPA), and the Federal Land Policy and Management Act of 1976, as amended (FLPMA), the Bureau of Land Management (BLM) Needles Field Office, Needles, California intends to prepare an amendment to the California Desert Conservation Area (CDCA) Plan with an associated Environmental Assessment (EA) to analyze the sale of approximately 133 acres of public land and by this notice is announcing the beginning of the scoping process to solicit public comments and identify issues.
+In accordance with the National Environmental Policy Act (NEPA) of 1969, as amended, and the Federal Land Policy and Management Act (FLPMA) of 1976, as amended, the Bureau of Land Management (BLM) Palm Springs-South Coast Field Office is proposing to amend the 1980 California Desert Conservation Area (CDCA) Plan, as amended, and prepare the associated environmental analysis for the Oberon Solar Project (Project).
+By this notice, the BLM is announcing the beginning of the scoping process to solicit public comments on issues and identify planning criteria.

-You may submit comments on issues and planning criteria related to the CDCA Plan amendment and associated EA by any of the following methods:
+You may submit comments on issues and planning criteria by any of the following methods:

 FOR FURTHER INFORMATION CONTACT:

-2. Issues to be resolved through policy or administrative action; or
+2. Issues to be resolved through policy or administrative action.

 3. Issues beyond the scope of this plan amendment.

-The BLM will provide an explanation in the EA as to why an issue was placed in category two or three.
-The public is also encouraged to help identify any management questions and concerns that should be addressed in the plan.
+The BLM will provide an explanation in the environmental analysis document as to why an issue was placed in category two or three.
+The public is also encouraged to help identify any Start Printed Page 14764management questions and concerns that should be addressed in the environmental analysis and potential land-use plan amendments.
 The BLM will work collaboratively with interested parties to identify the management decisions that are best suited to local, regional, and national needs and concerns.

 BILLING CODE 4310-40-P